Learn something new every day

 More Info... by email

-On the other hand, the search for highly effective insulation also considers the heat transfer coefficient of each of its interfaces.
-Insulation is important for refrigerators and freezers, picnic coolers, winter clothing, and energy efficient homes.
+On the other hand, the search for highly effective insulation also considers the calculated heat transfer of each of its interfaces.
+Insulation is important for all sorts of things, including refrigerators and freezers, picnic coolers, winter clothing, and energy efficient homes.
 Dead air spaces, voids in foam, and materials with low conductivity all help provide insulation.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!